5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 If you make the right choice, your scooter could potentially serve you well for a decade or more.
 If you make a poor choice, you may spend more time fighting with the machine or trying to fix its problems than actually playing golf.

-Most good electric golf scooters, including the ones reviewed on this page, give you everything you need for a pleasant round of golf free of carrying a heavy bag.
+Most good electric golf scooters, including the ones reviewed on this page, give you everything you need for a pleasant round of golf without having to carry a heavy bag.

 With that said, there are some factors that you should consider before making a decision about a particular model.
 They are: